PetrosIbrah/Mini-Compiler/README.md

 ### Bison.y
 This Code presents a funtional Syntax analyzer using bison.
 This Code is an extends the flex code, but also addons, Developing various syntax and expressions while defining warnings erros and Fatal Errors.

+### What it does
+Upon successful project compilation, the input.txt file undergoes lexical and syntactic analysis.
+The output of which is saved in Output.txt

 ## How to run
 - In the same directory type:
   <pre>make</pre>